Developmental psychology: Childhood

+Infancy

+As stated, the psychosocial crisis for Erikson is Trust versus Mistrust.
+Needs are the foundation for gaining or losing trust in the infant.
+If the needs are met, trust in the guardian and the world forms.
+If the needs are not met, or the infant is neglected, mistrust forms alongside feelings of anxiety and fear.

+Early Childhood

+Autonomy versus shame follows trust in infancy.
+The child begins to explore their world in this stage and discovers preferences in what they like.
+If autonomy is allowed, the child grows in independence and their abilities.
+If freedom of exploration is hindered, it leads to feelings of shame and low self-esteem.

-Play (or preschool) ages 3–5.
+Play (or preschool) ages 3–5

 In the earliest years, children are "completely dependent on the care of others".
 Therefore, they develop a "social relationship" with their care givers and, later, with family members.
-During their preschool years (3-5), they "enlarge their social horizons" to include people outside the family.
+During their preschool years (3–5), they "enlarge their social horizons" to include people outside the family.

 Preoperational and then operational thinking develops, which means actions are reversible, and egocentric thought diminishes.

 The motor skills of preschoolers increase so they can do more things for themselves.
 They become more independent.
 No longer completely dependent on the care of others, the world of this age group expands.
 More people have a role in shaping their individual personalities.
 Preschoolers explore and question their world.
 For Jean Piaget, the child is "a little scientist exploring and reflecting on these explorations to increase competence" and this is done in "a very independent way".

 Play is a major activity for ages 3–5.
 For Piaget, through play "a child reaches higher levels of cognitive development."

 In their expanded world, children in the 3–5 age group attempt to find their own way.
 If this is done in a socially acceptable way, the child develops the initiative.
 If not, the child develops guilt.
 Children who develop "guilt" rather than "initiative" have failed Erikson's psychosocial crisis for the 3–5 age group.